-Bay closures have been found to be effective for controlling norovirus outbreaks [120] [121], particularly when this is combined with other infection control measures.

-Three studies were found which examined the effectiveness of ward or bay closures [150].
+Benefits and harms Bay closures have been found to be effective for controlling norovirus outbreaks [120] [121], particularly when this is combined with other infection control measures.
+Certainty of the evidence Three studies were found which examined the effectiveness of ward or bay closures [150].
 None of the studies were randomised, but their overall methodological quality was rated as high.

-This measure should not impact patient preferences and values nor have any health equity implications.

-Containing patients in bays can reduce the amount of environmental cleaning required.
+Values and preferences This measure should not impact patient preferences and values nor have any health equity implications.
+Resources and other considerations Containing patients in bays can reduce the amount of environmental cleaning required.
 Bay closures can result in a more rapid turnaround of closed areas and removal of restrictions on admissions and discharges.
 This would result in economic benefits due to a shorter duration of outbreak and reduction in bed-days lost.